-Telluride Peak is a "soft-rank" summit located between the ranked summits of Chicago Peak, T.7 and UN 13,510 on the Ironton quad and very near and accessible by way of Imogene Pass.
+LIDAR technology has elevated Telluride Peak to a "ranked" summit located between the summits of Chicago Peak, T.7 and UN 13,510 (now 13,509 Lidar) on the Ironton quad and very near and accessible by way of Imogene Pass.
 From the pass, reaching the summit is a simple half mile jaunt.
-Telluride Peak could also be combined with a day that includes Trico Peak and UN 13,510 from Black Bear Pass.
+Telluride Peak could also be combined with a day that includes Trico Peak and UN 13,509 from Black Bear Pass.
 Our route combines it with T.7 and T.8 for a circuit that begins and concludes on the Red Mountain Pass side near the old Idarado Mine.
 While an Imogene or Black Bear Pass access required 4WD, the Red Mountain Pass route is accessible to all passenger cars, but involves much more mileage and elevation gain.

 Telluride Pk via Commodore Gulch Route

 RT From Idarado Mine - Red Mtn.
 Pass:

 To reach the parking for the Idarado Mine viewing area, drive south on US550 out of Ouray for approximately 12 miles to a turnoff on the right that leads to a large parking circle that overlooks the Idarado Mine complex, most of which is on the south side of the highway.
 This is just before a very tight switchback.
 If coming from Durango/Silverton, drive north on US550 to the summit of Red Mountain Pass.
 Continue from the pass to the north and drop down just under 2 miles to the same turnoff that leads to the parking area, which will be just after the same tight switchback.
 The parking area is passenger car accessible.
 There are no facilities there.